Amanda Bisnath, National Center for Health Research

 The most common treatment for PPD is antidepressants.
 Antidepressants alter brain chemicals, known as neurotransmitters, that regulate mood.
 The most common kind of antidepressants are Selective Serotonin Reuptake Inhibitors (SSRIs).
 SSRIs work by increasing the neurotransmitter serotonin, known as the “happy chemical,” in the brain.

-As noted earlier in this article, it takes several weeks for antidepressants to work.
-Some patients even find that antidepressants don’t work after several months.
+As noted earlier in this article, it usually takes several weeks for antidepressants to work.
+When they do work, some patients find that antidepressants stop working after several months.
 This can make it very difficult for new mothers to care for their children.
 Additionally, many mothers are reluctant to take antidepressants if they plan to breastfeed.
 Research shows that very low levels are found in breastmilk, but little is known about how antidepressants affect infants.

 A New Treatment for PPD, Brexanolone